Your questions on the Mobile Alarm.

 We install a Mobile Sim card which uses the full, retail Telstra Mobile Network.
 As part of the setup we will install a Sim card for you.
 We will allocate to it the first years usage for unlimited emergency text and voice calls.
 We will supply you with the mobile phone number assigned to your pendant.

-With our Telstra SIM card you do not need to check or worry about any prepaid credit, unlike all other companies who sell alarms that require sim card installation.
+With our Telstra SIM card you do not need to check or worry about any prepaid credit, unlike some others who sell alarms that require sim card installation.
 Your first year of usage* is included in the purchase price.
-A recharge/subscription applies each year after the first year.
+A recharge/subscription of $75 per year applies each year after the first year.

 *Under our ‘Fair Use Policy’ the device is to be used as an emergency device only.